karol-brejna-i/webpage-screenshot-action/README.md

 ### url
 Required parameter.
 A fully qualified URL of the webpage to screenshot.
-It can be external web page, it can be a file from a PR, it can be a page served by your workflow (served in locally, on GitHub action runner).
+It can be an external web page, it can be a file from a PR, or it can be a page served by your workflow (served locally, on GitHub action runner).

 ### output
 The path of the output file (including the name).
 It can be relative to the current working directory, or absolute.